dimtass/meta-elastic-beats/README.md

 The configuration yaml files are the default ones.
 You need to override them with a custom recipe and use your own for your specific usage.
 The configuration Yaml files are located in `meta-elastic-beats/recipes-devops/elastic-beats/elastic-beats`.

-## Known issues
-The golang build changes the files in pkg/mod in to read only.
-This means that bitbake is not able to delete those files if the build fails and you need to delete the folder manually.
-Normally this is handled in `meta-elastic-beats/recipes-devops/elastic-beats/elastic-beats.inc` with the `go clean -modcache` comamnd.

 ## Maintainer
 Dimitris Tassopoulos <dimtass@gmail.com>